 Places to Visit in Palanga

-Tikševičius Palace and Gardens: The restored 19th Century manor, surrounded by the Palanga Botanical Garden, is a serenity oasis for anyone looking to escape the noisy streets of the buzzing summer capital of Lithuania.
+Tikševičius Palace and Gardens: The restored 19th-century manor, surrounded by the Palanga Botanical Garden, is a serene oasis for anyone looking to escape the noisy streets of the buzzing summer capital of Lithuania.

-Palanga Botanical Garden: The historians estimate around 500 varieties of plants being present in the garden.
-Designed by the French landscape architects, the Botanical Garden is an eye pleaser and a soul soother.
+Palanga Botanical Garden: Historians estimate around 500 varieties of plants are present in the garden.
+Designed by the French landscape architects, the Botanical Garden is an eye-pleaser and a soul soother.

 It is very likely that you will gatecrash a wedding photo shoot here as the beautiful surroundings featuring ponds and pretty white-painted bridges are very popular backdrops for the local nuptials.

 The park is also home to the legendary forested sand dune and a well-known pilgrimage site in Lithuania, Birutes Hill.

 Birutės Hill: Evidence found in the forest tells us about the earliest settlement being established here as early as the 9th century.
 According to the sources, a pagan sanctuary was built at the top of the hill.

 Here, Birutė, wife of the Great Duke of Lithuania, Kęstutis - also mother to the ruler of the Grand Duchy of Lithuania in the 15th century, Vytautas the Great - lived and kept the holy fire burning.
 It's believed that she was buried here too.